woodser/monero-ts/README.md

 # Monero JavaScript Library

-This project is a library for using a Monero wallet and daemon in Java using RPC and WebAssembly bindings to [Monero Core](https://github.com/monero-project/monero).
+This project is a library for using a Monero wallet and daemon in JavaScript using RPC and WebAssembly bindings to [Monero Core](https://github.com/monero-project/monero).

 In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use in the Monero project.

 ## Main Features

-- Cohesive APIs with rigorous focus on ease-of-use
+- Build NodeJS and [web applications](https://github.com/woodser/xmr-sample-app) using Monero
 - Manage a Monero wallet and daemon using RPC
 - Manage a keys-only wallet using WebAssembly bindings to Monero Core
+- Cohesive APIs with rigorous focus on ease-of-use
 - Fetch and process binary data from the daemon (e.g. raw blocks)
-- Query wallet transactions, transfers, and outputs by their many attributes
+- Query wallet transactions, transfers, and outputs by their attributes
 - Be notified when blocks are added to the chain
-- Build [web applications](https://github.com/woodser/xmr-sample-app) which use a Monero wallet and daemon
 - Full multisig support
 - Over 150 passing Mocha test cases

 ## Sample Code

-This code introduces the API.
+This code demonstrates the API.
 See the [jsdoc](https://moneroecosystem.org/monero-javascript/), [specification PDF](http://moneroecosystem.org/monero-java/monero-spec.pdf), or [Mocha tests](src/test/) for more details.

 ```js
 // import daemon and rpc wallet